 Filing Your Claim

 This is perhaps the most crucial aspect of travel insurance.
-In case you become subject to injuries or trip cancellation, how do you file your claim?
-The process is easy and straightforward if you have an insurance plan from Seven Corners.
+How do you file your claim if you become subject to injuries or trip cancellation?
+The process is easy if you have an insurance plan from Seven Corners.

 All you need to do is log into your online Seven Corners account using the information on your Seven Corners ID card.
 Once you log in, you will find a Proof of Loss Form on the portal.